Social protection statistics

-As the impact of the financial and economic crisis was felt across the EU-28, expenditure on social protection relative to gross domestic product (GDP) increased by 2.8 percentage points between 2008 and 2009.
+As the impact of the global financial and economic crisis was felt across the EU-28, expenditure on social protection relative to gross domestic product (GDP) increased by 2.8 percentage points between 2008 and 2009 (see Table 1).
 This increase reflected a 4.3 % increase in overall social protection expenditure (in current prices), combined with a fall in GDP (-5.7 %).
-In 2010 and 2011, the value of social protection expenditure increased by 3.8 % and 1.8 % respectively; current price GDP grew at a faster pace, resulting in the ratio of social protection expenditure to GDP falling by 0.2 and 0.4 percentage points in 2010 and 2011.
-In 2012, there was a change in developments, as social protection expenditure increased by 3.3 % compared with GDP growth of 1.9 %, resulting in a 0.4 percentage point increase in the ratio of social protection expenditure to GDP, such that it stood at 28.6 % in the EU-28; this was followed by a further expansion (0.2 percentage points) in the share of social protection expenditure relative to GDP in 2013 to 28.9 %.
+In 2010 and 2011, the value of social protection expenditure increased by 3.8 % and 1.9 % respectively; current price GDP grew at a faster pace, resulting in the ratio of social protection expenditure to GDP falling by 0.1 and 0.3 percentage points in 2010 and 2011.
+In 2012, there was a change in developments, as social protection expenditure increased by 3.3 % compared with GDP growth of 1.9 %, resulting in a 0.4 percentage point increase in the ratio of social protection expenditure to GDP, such that it stood at 28.7 % in the EU-28; this was followed by a further expansion (0.2 percentage points) in the share of social protection expenditure relative to GDP in 2013 to 28.9 %.

-Among the EU Member States, the level of social protection expenditure in relation to GDP in 2013 was highest in France (33.7 %) and Denmark (33.0 %), while Greece (2012 data), the Netherlands, Finland, Belgium and Sweden also reported ratios of 30.0 % or more.
-By contrast, social protection expenditure represented less than 20.0 % of GDP in Malta, Slovakia, Poland (2012 data), Bulgaria, Lithuania, Estonia, Romania and Latvia where the lowest share was registered, at 14.4 %; Turkey showed an even lower ratio, 14.1 %.
+Among the EU Member States, the level of social protection expenditure in relation to GDP in 2014 was highest in France (34.3 %) and Denmark (32.9 %), while Finland, the Netherlands, Belgium and Austria also reported ratios of at least 30.0 %.
+By contrast, social protection expenditure represented less than 20.0 % of GDP in Hungary, the Czech Republic, Poland, Bulgaria, Slovakia, Malta, Estonia, Romania, Lithuania and Latvia (where the lowest share was registered, at 14.5 %); Turkey recorded an even lower ratio, at 12.1 %.

 Adjustment for price level differences

 The use of a purchasing power standard (PPS) facilitates a comparison of the level of social protection expenditure per inhabitant between countries, taking account of differences in price levels (see Figure 1).
-The highest level of expenditure on social protection per inhabitant in 2013 was registered for Luxembourg (14.7 thousand PPS per inhabitant), followed some way behind by Denmark, the Netherlands, Austria, France, Germany, Sweden, Belgium and Finland where social protection was more than 9.0 thousand PPS per inhabitant.
-By contrast, expenditure in Latvia, Bulgaria and Romania was 2.5 thousand PPS per inhabitant or less.
+The highest level of expenditure on social protection per inhabitant in 2014 was registered for Luxembourg (14.9 thousand PPS per inhabitant), followed some way behind by Denmark, the Netherlands, Austria, France, Germany, Belgium, Sweden and Finland where social protection was more than 9.0 thousand PPS per inhabitant.
+By contrast, expenditure in Latvia, Bulgaria and Romania was 2.6 thousand PPS per inhabitant or less.
 These disparities between EU Member States are partly related to different levels of wealth, but may also reflect differences in social protection systems, demographic trends, unemployment rates and other social, institutional and economic factors.

 Comparison of gross and net benefits

 Differences in the ways in which tax and benefit systems interact have important implications for the comparability of social protection expenditure among the EU Member States.
 The difference between gross and net expenditure on social protection benefits in 2014 was estimated to be equivalent to 2.2 % of GDP in the EU-28, but there was a significant variation between Member States.
 The largest differences — as a percentage of GDP — tended to be concentrated in those Member States which generally had higher ratios of gross expenditure to GDP (see Figure 2).
 As such, a comparison of the ratio of net expenditure to GDP shows less disparity among Member States than an analysis based on gross expenditure.

-When expenditure on social protection is expressed in relation to GDP, the difference between the highest and lowest spending EU Member States was 19.3 percentage points for gross expenditure (Denmark 33.1 % and Latvia 13.8 %) compared with 17.5 percentage points for net expenditure (Ireland 30.8 % and Latvia 13.3 %) (see Figure 3).
+When expenditure on social protection benefits is expressed in relation to GDP, the difference between the highest and lowest spending EU Member States was 18.3 percentage points for gross expenditure (France 32.2 % and Lithuania 14.0 %) compared with 16.6 percentage points for net expenditure (France 30.4 % and Lithuania 13.8 %); see Figure 3.
 The ranking order of Member States also varied significantly, depending on whether gross or net expenditure was being considered.
-For example, the Netherlands had the third highest level of gross expenditure among the Members States but fell to 11th place when Member States were ranked on net expenditure.
+For example, the Netherlands had the seventh highest level of gross expenditure (relative to GDP) among the Members States but moved to 14th place when the Member States were ranked on net expenditure.